 Matayoshi Family's dojo in Japan …

 The Kodokan is the name of the Honbu dojo in Naha, Okinawa.
 It’s the place where most, if not all, Matayoshi Kobudo practitioners would like to train.
-Sadly today a lot of the Kodokan’s top Sensei have left since the passing of Matayoshi Sensei.
+Members of the Matayoshi Kobudo UK Branch has the possibility to do this as one of their benefits when becoming part of the Matayoshi Family.

 This famous dojo all started back in 1960 when Matayoshi Shinpo Sensei returned to Okinawa (see History page) and began to teach the system his father had taught him.
 This he did in various other karate Sensei’s dojos, until he established his own.
 In order to honour his father, he called this dojo the “Kodokan”, where the kanji for “Ko” was based on the kanji in his father’s name “Shinko”.
 Thus the translation of “Kodokan” is the “Hall of the Enlightened Way”.